-To coincide with the Top Secret exhibition at the Science Museum, curator Dr Elizabeth (Liz) Bruton and DEHS President Keith Thrower have been busy organising a DEHS conference with the title ‘Security & Intelligence’ which will take place on Wednesday 27 November.
+To coincide with the Top Secret exhibition at the Science Museum, curator Dr Elizabeth (Liz) Bruton and DEHS President Keith Thrower organised a DEHS conference with the title ‘Security & Intelligence’ which took place on Wednesday 27 November.

-- The Keynote Address at the conference will be given by Tony Comer, the GCHQ Departmental Historian.
+- The Keynote Address at the conference was given by Tony Comer, the GCHQ Departmental Historian.

-- Professor John Ferris will give a talk on the published history of the GCHQ.
+- Professor John Ferris gave a talk on the published history of the GCHQ.

-- Dr David Kenyon, the Bletchley Park historian, will give a talk on the History of Bletchley Park.
+- Dr David Kenyon, the Bletchley Park historian, gave a talk on the History of Bletchley Park.

-- Dr Helen Fry will give the talk ‘Listening-in: what was discovered from senior German POWs in WW2’.
+- Dr Helen Fry gave a talk on ‘Listening-in: what was discovered from senior German POWs in WW2’.

-- A senior representative from the National Cyber Security Centre (NCSC) who tell us of the present-day cyber threat.
+- A senior representative from the National Cyber Security Centre (NCSC) told us of the present-day cyber threat.

-- Dr Olga Topol, of the Pilsudski Institute in London, will give a talk on the Enigma Double Machine.
+- Dr Olga Topol, of the Pilsudski Institute in London, gave a talk on the Enigma Double Machine.

-- Keith Thrower will give a talk on the Fullerphone which was used to provide secure Morse communication across the battlefield in the two World Wars.
+- Keith Thrower gave a talk on the Fullerphone which was used to provide secure Morse communication across the battlefield in the two World Wars.

-Both the IET History of Technology Committee and the Newcomen Society are co-sponsors.
+Both the IET History of Technology Committee and the Newcomen Society were co-sponsors.